hugodbn/Gustave-Avionics-Telemetry/README.md

 ## Overview

-Gustave is an experimental rocket developed within AeroIPSA, IPSA's student aerospace association, with a planned launch in march 2027.
+Gustave is an experimental rocket developed within AeroIPSA, IPSA's student aerospace association, with a planned launch in March 2027.

 The avionics system is responsible for:
 - Flight telemetry